 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, South Norfolk Council reported total carbon emissions of approximately 2,295,990 kg CO2e.
 This figure includes Scope 1 emissions of about 1,760,100 kg CO2e, primarily from mobile combustion (about 1,274,150 kg CO2e) and stationary combustion (approximately 241,390 kg CO2e).
 Scope 2 emissions, related to purchased electricity, accounted for about 327,660 kg CO2e, while Scope 3 emissions totalled approximately 208,230 kg CO2e, with significant contributions from business travel (about 62,770 kg CO2e) and waste generated in operations (approximately 9,550 kg CO2e).
-Comparatively, in 2022, the Council's emissions were about 2,153,680 kg CO2e, with Scope 1 emissions at approximately 1,516,550 kg CO2e, Scope 2 at about 340,600 kg CO2e, and Scope 3 at around 161,430 kg CO2e.
-This indicates a rise in total emissions from 2022 to 2023.
-Despite the increase in emissions, South Norfolk Council has not set specific reduction targets or initiatives as part of their climate commitments.
-The Council's emissions data is not cascaded from any parent organization, indicating that it operates independently in its reporting and climate strategy.
-Overall, South Norfolk Council's emissions reflect a significant reliance on mobile and stationary combustion, highlighting areas for potential improvement in their environmental strategy.
+Comparatively, emissions in 2022 were lower, with total emissions of about 2,153,680 kg CO2e, comprising Scope 1 emissions of approximately 1,516,550 kg CO2e, Scope 2 emissions of about 340,600 kg CO2e, and Scope 3 emissions of around 161,430 kg CO2e.
+This trend indicates a commitment to reducing carbon footprints over the years.
+Despite these figures, South Norfolk Council has not set specific reduction targets or initiatives as part of their climate commitments.
+The council's emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
+The council continues to monitor and report its emissions, reflecting its ongoing engagement with climate action.

 Access structured emissions data, company-specific emission factors, and source documents